Expanding Our Reach in 2026: Introducing HUB South

 Ride Info

-Where We Meet: We will roll out from the parking area just past the Children’s Play Area located near the mountain bike trailhead.
+Where We Meet: We will roll out from the parking area between the Children’s Play Area and the Mountain Bike trailhead.
+Look for a HUB Flag!

-Directions: When you enter the park and cross the bridge, drive straight to reach the lot (do not turn right).
+• Directions: When you enter the park and cross the railway bridge, drive straight to reach the parking lot (do not turn right these are the parking lots for the hiking trails).

 Route Description: This ride takes us on a scenic journey along the Little Harpeth River Greenway, one of the best traffic-free cycling corridors in Brentwood.